Workflows

 After installing the Capter CLI it's time to create your first workflow.
 You write your workflows in YAML, which should be a familiar language if you have used something like GitHub Actions or Travis CI before.

-2. Run the CLIThe next step is to run the CLI.
-Depending on how you installed Capter, the way to run it might differ โ but for the most part you can just run the capter test
+The next step is to run the CLI.
+Depending on how you installed Capter, the way to run it might differ โ but for the most part you can just run the capter test command:

 You should see something like this: